-Allergies in and of themselves are a rather common occurrence amongst the world’s populace, with the World Allergy Organisation estimating that allergies prevail amongst 10-40% of each country’s population.
+Allergies are common occurrences in the world’s population, with the World Allergy Organisation estimating that allergies prevail amongst 10-40% of each country’s population.
 More than 150 million people across Europe alone suffer from allergies, which is estimated to grow to half of Europe’s entire population in just over a decade.

 We explore the most common allergies around the world, how serious they are, and which of these top allergens might affect you and others around you.